SvenGroot/JumboCore/doc/UserGuide/JetFeatures.md

 to the record must be serialized, and a call to the `Read` method on the same type using the data written must reconstruct the state of the object that `Write` was called on.

-`IWritable` serialization does not support polymorphism.
-You should expect to use the exact same object type for `Read` and `Write` every time. `ValueWriter` could technically be used to support polymorphism, but this isn't recommended (and I've never tried it).

 There is also a [`Writable<T>`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_IO_Writable_1.htm) base class, which allows you to use a default serializer that is generated at runtime using reflection, which will serialize all properties of the type.
 This can be used by implementing your record type